 In 2021, FSD deminers continued locating and removing unexploded munitions.
 The majority of explosive devices found in the region are unexploded ordnance resulting from the mobile warfare that occured in the early years of the conflict and, more recently, the anti-personnel mines and unexploded ordnance along the static contact line.
-Close to 405,000 square meters of former battlefields were cleared by FSD in 2021, and 299 items of unexploded ordnance removed.
+Close to 405,000 square metres of former battlefields were cleared by FSD in 2021, and 299 items of unexploded ordnance removed.
 FSD also supported the Ukrainian authorities in the implementation of "quality control" of cleared areas by the various humanitarian demining operators by handing over their teams some technical equipment and vehicles.

 Throughout the year, FSD continued supporting access to education in areas affected by the armed conflict in Ukraine.
-By visiting schools and kindergartens during mine risk education missions in previous years, FSD staff had witnessed the extent of the destruction inflicted on school infrastructure and the devastating impact of the conflict on the daily lives of children.
 For the past two years, the team conducted needs assessment of schools and kindergartens along the front line and made targeted interventions based on these assessments.
 In 2021, 62 schools and kindergartens were visited and 127 interventions conducted.
 Playgrounds were built, dormitories and canteens refurnished.
 FSD also provided materials to help organise activities at school (such as sewing, sports and carpentry) outside of school hours.
 The idea is to encourage young people to stay in a safe place rather than endangering themselves by playing outside in potentially contaminated places.